Dreamland (The X-Files): Part two

 After the fiasco at the bar, Mulder and Scully meet.
 She sadly tells Mulder that she does not think he and Fletcher can be returned to their own bodies.
 However, soon after that, the warp caused by the alien craft begins to snap back and repair the natural order of the universe.
 Grodin, realizing that everything will be fixed naturally, gathers up Lana Chee and Captain McDonough.
 Scully and Fletcher arrive at Fletcher's home, and see Mulder standing by the moving truck.
-Joanne berates Mulder about Scully but he insists that he and Fletcher have swapped bodies.
+Joanne berates Mulder about Scully, assuming she is his lover, but he insists that he and Fletcher have swapped bodies.
 Fletcher goes to help Joanne move a chair and confesses that Mulder is telling the truth, telling her enough details about their past to convince her he is Fletcher.
 Smoodge and a group of soldiers appear at the house and detain Mulder, Fletcher, Scully and the flight data recorder in their car.

 Grodin explains to the group that he is restoring everything and that he reversed the body-swap between Chee and McDonough.
 The warp passes over them and the past few days are rewritten.
 Mulder and Fletcher are restored to their own bodies and returned to the moment when Fletcher's troops pulled them over on the highway.
 This time, no ship passes overhead and the agents leave uneventfully.
-Afterwards, Scully calls from FBI headquarters to tell Mulder that they have escaped reprimand from Kersh for going to Nevada.
+Afterwards, Scully calls from FBI Headquarters to tell Mulder that they have escaped reprimand from Kersh for going to Nevada.
 Scully opens her desk drawer to place a file inside and finds the penny and dime that were fused together from the event at the gas station, indicating that while some things have reversed themselves, not everything has.
 Mulder enters his apartment and finds that Fletcher has completely reorganized and cleaned his apartment.
 The agents are left to puzzle over their recollection of events.

 Production

 Casting

 Garry Shandling was initially sought out to play the part of Fletcher.
-However, he was unavailable because he was filming the movie Town and Country, but he would later appear in the seventh season episode "Hollywood A.D.", playing a fictional version of himself.
+However, he was unavailable because he was filming the movie Town and Country; he would later appear in the seventh season episode "Hollywood A.D.", playing a fictional version of himself.
 The production staff began looking for a replacement, going through, as the show's casting director Rick Millikan put it, "lists and lists" of potential actors.
 Vince Gilligan noted, however, that McKean was "at the top of our list from the beginning".
 McKean was very happy to play the part, although he did specifically ask the writers not to kill off his character.

 Julia Vera was cast in the role of Lana Chee, the Hopi woman whose mind is switched with that of a young air force pilot.
 In order to age her, Vera wore special makeup and facial appliances; special contact lenses were also crafted, giving her eyes a clouded look.
 The scene in which she flicks a cigarette butt into Mulder's lap took five takes to get because the lenses obstructed her vision.